mojaloop/Currency-conversion/APICandidate for currency conversion support in Mojaloop.md

 ## PvP

 A participant may enlist the FXP as a participant in the transaction.
-In this case, the transaction consists of two transfers: one between the payer DFSP and the FXP in the source currency, and one between the FXP and the payee DFSP in the target currency.
+In this case, the transaction consists of two : one between the payer DFSP and the FXP in the source currency, and one between the FXP and the payee DFSP in the target currency.
 There are two settlements, one for each currency movement.

 The first of these use cases does not require the involvement of an FXP; the others do.